Skip to main content

 Options – 0/10/20 Credits

-• Range of optional classes drawn from School of Music and School of Drama, Dance, Production and Film
+• Range of optional classes drawn from School of Music, School of Stage and Screen and School of Dance

 It may be possible to undertake this programme part-time, over three or four years.
 However this is highly exceptional and will be considered on a case-by-case basis.